Forehm/cpp-transport-catalogue/README.md

     }
 ]

-the project consists of two parts (programs) that varies on the argv*.
+the project consists of two parts (programs) that varies on the argv*. there are two options: "make_base" and "stat_requests"